boulderdsa/boulderdsa.github.io/working_groups.md

 * Attending meetings with other groups and organizations involved in the fight for universal healthcare to further coalition building and solidarity.

 ### When do they meet?
-* The HJ committee meets on the second Saturday of each month @ 9am (MST) over zoom.
+* The second Saturday of each month at 9am (MST) over zoom.

 ## Electoral